speedy237/NYC-Taxi-Analytics-Platform/readme.md

-# 🚕 NYC Taxi Analytics Platform — End-to-End Data Engineering Project
+# 🚕 NYC Taxi Analytics Platform

 ## . 📌 Overview
 This project is an **end-to-end data engineering analytics platform** built on NYC Taxi data, enriched with weather information.
 It moves beyond traditional warehousing by implementing a **Modern Data Lakehouse**.